Your Docs Have a Second Reader Now

 The human reader tells you when your docs are bad.
 They file issues, they post on Hacker News, they email.
 The agent will not.
 It will quietly ground on a stale endpoint, invent a parameter you renamed, and hand your user a call that 400s, and you will never see the bug report.
 The second reader is silent, which makes the quality of what you feed it your problem, not its.

-The teams that win the next few years of developer tooling will be the ones whose docs are correct in the format a machine ingests, not only beautiful in the format a human admires.
 Owning your output and emitting a machine view from it is how you stop guessing which reader you built for.
-You built for both, from one source, and you can prove it by reading the file the agent reads.
+You built for both, from one source, and you can prove it by reading what the agent reads: the same pages, stripped to text.